 Associate Professor Timothy Lynch

-Associate Professor Timothy Lynch is the Director of the Graduate School of Humanities and Social Sciences.
+Associate Professor Timothy Lynch is the former Director of the Graduate School of Humanities and Social Sciences (2013-2017).
 A Fulbright scholar, he holds a PhD in political science from Boston College, Massachusetts.
 He is the author of Turf War: The Clinton Administration and Northern Ireland and co-author of the best-selling After Bush: The Case for Continuity in American Foreign Policy, which won the Richard Neustadt Book Prize.
 He is also Editor-in-Chief of the new two-volume Oxford Encyclopedia of American Military and Diplomatic History.
 Tim is a regular commentator for Sky News and ABC TV and radio in Australia, the BBC and Al Jazeera in the UK, and C-SPAN and NPR in the US.
 His editorials have appeared in The Age, the Guardian, the Herald Sun, and the Wall Street Journal.

-Dr Sara Wills
+Associate Professor Sara Wills

-Dr Sara Wills is Course Coordinator for the Executive Master of Arts.
+Associate Professor Sara Wills is Course Coordinator for the Executive Master of Arts.
 She is also Associate Dean of the Faculty of Arts and a lecturer of Australian Studies.
 Sara teaches in an inter-disciplinary context, and values humanities and social science approaches in the Arts.
 Her research interests include migration studies and history.

 Associate Professor Alison Inglis